-The Surgical Technology courses are offered only during the daytime because that is the time of day we can obtain reliable and consistent clinical experiences for the students.
+The Surgical Services courses are offered only during the daytime because that is the time of day we can obtain reliable and consistent clinical experiences for the students.
 We would like to eventually offer some of the theory classes online but not at this time.

 Question 6: How many students are admitted for each class?

 Question 7: Must the courses in the program follow a particular sequence?